 The Affidavit of Support, known as Form I-864, is a United States immigration form that a sponsor must sign when agreeing to take financial responsibility for an applicant immigrating to the United States.
 Usually, the sponsor is the same person who petitions for an immigrant visa on behalf of the applicant seeking to immigrate to the United States.

-In order for Form I-864 to be approved, the sponsor must show that they meet certain requirements, including age of at least 18, income of equal to or higher than 125% of the U.S. poverty level for the sponsor’s household size, and domicile in the United States.
+For Form I-864 to be approved, the sponsor must show that they meet certain requirements, including the age of at least 18, income equal to or higher than 125% of the U.S. poverty level for the sponsor’s household size, and domicile in the United States.

 Form I-864 must be accompanied by required documentation, including proof of the sponsor’s current employment and his or her most recent U.S. federal income tax return.
 This information is necessary to show the sponsor meets all age, income, and domicile requirements and so that the immigrant visa application can be approved.